-We are excited to announce that effective Monday, July 5th, we will be offering a combination of virtual and outdoor programs.
+We are excited to announce that effective Monday, September 13 we will be offering a combination of virtual, outdoor, and indoor programs.

 All of our programs are developed with your safety in mind.
 We strictly adhere to the City of Toronto guidelines, and our programs will be delivered with as low contact as possible.